tjFogarty/tj-ie/src/site/posts/derived-stores-with-svelte.md

   - javascript
 ---

-{% external-link "https://svelte.dev/", "Svelte" %} has been getting a lot of attention recently, and rightly so.
+[Svelte](https://svelte.dev/) has been getting a lot of attention recently, and rightly so.
 If you've used the likes of Vue or React in the past then Svelte won't be a million miles away.
-I recommend following {% external-link "https://svelte.dev/tutorial/basics", "their interactive tutorial" %} if you're interested.
+I recommend following [their interactive tutorial](https://svelte.dev/tutorial/basics) if you're interested.

 Coming from a Vue background, one feature I love is computed properties.
 If you want to store some sort of value that depends on the reactive state, but you don't want to manually update it when state changes, this is where they come in.
 For example, a `greeting` property could return something like `"Hello, ${this.name}!"`.
 Vue knows to update `greeting` whenever `name` changes.